 - Amla: Amla juice mixed with honey and consumed with a ripe banana two or three times a day are useful.
 This helps to clear the bladder and also tones the muscles, helping to improve control over involuntary urination.

 - Tulsi: 2-3 three fresh leaves of tulsi, crushed and taken with a spoon of honey can give good results.
 This is best in cases where the urinary problem is caused by infections.

-- Reetha: soak if overnight and drink it early the next morning before any meal.
+- Reetha: Soak it overnight and drink it early the next morning before any meal.
 This helps manage frequent urination, and the bonus is that it is great for hair.

 - Minimize fluid intake by evening if there’s a concern of nocturia.

 - Bladder training: Go to bathroom at set times.
 Keep strictly to this schedule.
 You can start with hourly visits, and then increase the interval by about 15 minutes each successive week.
 This will help ‘force the bladder to remember’ when to discharge or not.

 - Treat constipation.